jidnyaasu/youtube-video-scale-changer/README.md

-# Youtube Video Scale Changer
+# YouTube Video Scale Changer
 - Takes YouTube video url
 - Changes scale by steps given by user
 - Downloads original YouTube video as well as scale changed video to the provided location